todkaiser/rails-react-redux-demo/README.md

 - JS apps seamlessly coexist within the context of traditional server-rendered HTML pages; there is no one or the other – both can work depending on the situation.

 - Each JS app is separated by business domain, yet retains the same code organization and structure with each other.
-This allows logical separation while at the same time bringing about consistency and predictability.
+This establishes a pattern for consistency and predictability.

 - Enables easy JS testing.
 When redux is used properly, react components become more-or-less pure functions.
-This results is straightforward unit testing because you don’t have to worry about side effects which may occur if your component manages its own internal state.
-This is a powerful test strategy when also combined with full integration tests.
+This can simplify unit testing because there are less side effects which may occur if a component manages its own internal state.

-- Because we’re still working in a Rails context, we also take advantage of that fact and can do things like run proper integration tests (Rspec calls this “feature specs”) in a browser environment.
+- Because we’re still working in a Rails context, we also take advantage of that fact and can do things like run proper integration tests (Rspec calls these “feature specs”) in a browser environment.
 This brings confidence that the features we work on are all working together with the backend as expected.

 - JQuery is not required; it can be dropped completely.

 - Redux centralizes all application state within a single store object.
 This approach may be overkill for smaller apps, but is often helpful when building large apps.
-The patterns and predictabile nature of redux can be hepful in reducing the overhead costs of onboarding new engineers.
+The patterns and predictabile nature of redux can be over the long run or when onboarding new engineers fresh to the codebase.

-- React and redux come with helpful browser extensions.
-These tools enable you to visualize the overall structure of your application as opposed to just interpreting the DOM.
-Additionally, you can see how each action is dispatched based on a user’s interaction as well as explicitly see how the store’s state tree is updating in real time.
-This is powerful and greatly simplifies debugging.
+- Both react and redux come with helpful browser extensions for developers.
+These tools enable the overall structure and behavior of an application to be visualized.
+Each action is visually dispatched based on a user’s interaction as well as explicitly see how the store’s state tree is updating in real time.
+This is a powerful debugging tool.

-- Setting up modern frontends powered by JS can get very complicated.
-This demo app removes a lot of the guesswork and offers itself as a potential solution for integrating react + redux + rails.
+- Setting up modern frontends powered is complicated.
+This demo app can serve as a reference for assisting developers as they explore what works best for them when integrating react + redux + rails.

 ## Screenshots